georgewatson/deoxyribose/README.md

 Unicode characters can be stored as their character reference and converted back by arginine.
 There is no built-in string (or array) datatype, nor any real distinction between ints and floats, only numbers ordered on the stack.

+## Variables

+Deoxyribose programs primarily store values in two stacks, usually referred to as the main and auxiliary stacks.
+Operations are applied to the values on top of one or both of these stacks, and a number of operations are dedicated to shunting values between them.

+In addition,
+as of Deoxyribose 3.0,
+it is possible to declare up to 64 variables with single-codon names.
+Each variable can hold a single integer, which must be read back into the stack in order to be operated on.
+This significantly simplifies many algorithms, but makes everything a bit less fun.
+Every use of a variable requires at least four codons, and the variable operations correspond to the two least degenerate amino acids, so they should be used sparingly in golfy code.

 ## Examples